Can an International Student/Scholar Attend a Protest or Demonstration?

 If you need to connect with an attorney in these situations, please contact the MIT International Students Office (ISO) or MIT International Scholars Office (ISchO) and we can provide a list of referral attorneys.

-It will be likely that a consultation with both a criminal attorney and an immigration attorney (unless the criminal attorney has an immigration law background) may be necessary.
+It will likely be necessary to consult with both a criminal attorney and an immigration attorney (unless the criminal attorney has an immigration law background).

 MIT Campus Policies